accumu/smartarray-scripts/README.md

 The hpsa* family of scripts work only on controllers driven by the hpsa driver.

+These scripts require the appropriate Smart Array tool to be installed, commonly `ssacli`.

+## cciss-checkup

+Script for checking for Linux Compaq/HP/HPE CCISS/SmartArray RAID controllers for problems.

+Errors are emitted for items with non-OK status, ie broken drives, cache modules etc, and also SSDs that has reached wearout state, and more.

+Warnings are emitted when unrecoverable media errors are detected, rebuilds are in progress, attached drives are unused, there is free capacity in a RAID array, and more.

+If no errors or warnings are detected, the script gives no output making it ideal to use as a daily check in a cron job (no news is good news).

+Note that this script has dual personalities, as it also functions as a perl module to be easily used in other scripts, for example Icinga/Nagios checks.

+### Usage examples

+`cciss-checkup` - Checks all Smart Array controllers for issues

+`env DEBUG=1 cciss-checkup` - Same as above, but also prints informational messages about detected devices.

 ## hpsa-smartctl

 Helper-script to issue smartctl commands to all disks connected